laurakond/Stitch-Art-Guides-pp4/README.md

 ### User Stories

 As a first time user:
-- I want to clearly see what the application is about so I have a good understanding of what it is about.
-- I want to be able to read instructions before progressing to the application so that I know how to play the game.
-- I want to be able to exit the game after reading instructions in case I don't want to play it.

 <br>

 As a user:
-- I want to be able to skip the instructions so that I can start playing the game straight away.
-- I want to see my name and gender inputs within the game so that the game feels more customised to me.
-- I want to stop the game once I reach a certain game milestone so that I can exit the game.
-- I want to proceed to the next stage of the game after reaching a certain game milestone so that I can finish the game.
-- I want to return to the main screen after the game has finished so that I can decide whether to play again or not.

 ### Flowcharts
 I used [Lucidchart](https://lucid.app/) for creating the logic and structure of the game.
 The flowchart of the project has had to be split into two flowcharts (minimum viable product & future feature) due to limited use of blocks per one chart.
 Chapter 3 is a future feature.